-Stop by the Sonesta Hotel's Art Bar Gallery to check out CFEVA's most recent installation featuring works by three local Philadelphia artists.
+Stop by the Sonesta Hotel's Art Bar Gallery to check out CFEVA's most recent installation featuring works by four local artists.

 Henry Bermudez’s work is featured in prestigious public and private collections throughout Central and North America including the museums of contemporary art in Caracas, Maracaibo, Merida and Maracay in Venezuela.
 He was selected to be the Venezuelan representative for the 1986 Venice Biennale.
 Bermudez attended the National Schools of Art in both Venezuela and Mexico and studied at the Art Student’s League, NY, as well as in Rome.
 His work has been exhibited in numerous solo and group exhibitions throughout Latin America, Europe, Asia and the United States.
 Since returning to the U.S. in 2003, Bermudez has been working with the Mural Arts Program of Philadelphia on several major projects and maintains an active studio and exhibition schedule.
 Bermudez is the recipient of CFEVA’s 2016 Peter Benoliel Fellowship.